CCALI/CALI-Author-Viewer-5/styles/markdown/components/menu/slider-menu/slider-menu.md

 @page slider-menu Slider Menu
 @parent menus

-## Cali Lesson Slider Hamburger Menu
+## CALI Lesson Slider Hamburger Menu

 This slider menu is used for the hamburger menu on the table of contents.